Aquarion Logos: NESTA

 NESTA's chief researcher who developed the Vectors and remained loyal to Sōgon after Sakurako's betrayal.
 After Sōgon's death, he remains working at NESTA, now supporting Subete.

 MJBK

 The minions of Sōgon, the MJBK are monsters formed from the Logos World upon a text receiving his mystical syringes spawned from his book of magic.
 Upon formation the text they form in the real world will dissipate following their birth before using their meaning to cause physical destruction.
-Upon reaching full power the MJBK will erase the concept of their meaning in the collective minds of humanity, irreparably damaging their ability to communicate and think.
+Upon reaching the fullest extent of their power the MJBK will erase the concept of their meaning in the collective minds of humanity, irreparably damaging their ability to communicate and think.